meolar/supertux-wiki/Ideas.md

 ### Behaviour of Crystallo

-- When Tux jumps on it: split in some pieces which fly around, destroy Badguys, hurt Tux or break wooden boxes.
+- When Tux buttjumps on it: splits into some shards which fly around, kill badguys, hurt Tux or break wooden boxes.
 - When Tux hits him with a fireball: It melts like other badguys with snow.
-- When a icicled falls on the badguy, it also splits in pieces.
+- When a icicle falls on the badguy, it also splits into shards.

 > "This sounds a bit too much like Mr. Bomb, except that the sprites are very different.
 Why not have a friendly-ish badguy for once?
 Tux can jump on Crystallo without harming him, but can use butt jump to kill Crystallo.
 The sides